-- being over-friendly with children. - having favourites. - taking photographs of children on their mobile phone. - commuting with a pupil on social media. - engaging with a child on a one-to-one basis in a secluded area or behind a closed door. - using inappropriate sexualised, intimidating or offensive language.
+- being over-friendly with children. - having favourites. - taking photographs of children on their mobile phone (note: if photos are taken, they should be uploaded to the school online platform and deleted from their personal device as soon as possible). - communicating with a pupil on social media. - engaging with a child on a one-to-one basis in a secluded area or behind a closed door. - using inappropriate sexualised, intimidating or offensive language.